JeordyR/PyEventManager/README.md

 ## Todo

+* Fix up docstrings across the board
 * Add tests
-* Fix up docstrings across the board
 * Add support for async execution within an existing event loop
 * Consider adding support for returning data from the listeners
-* Add Queue options for external data stores (redis, rabbitmq?, etc.) for persistence
+* Add support for external data stores (redis, rabbitmq?, etc.) for persistence of event data / batching

 ---